jkaewprateep/RaycastMaze/README.md

 ### Game problem and re-solution ###
 Decide from game input to output ( solution ), continue of arrays with dimension ( 512, 512, 3 ) streams as running of both side of wall object and fencing random when player move with PyGame constant ```actions = { "none_1": K_h, "left_1": K_a, "down_1": K_s, "right1": K_d, "up___1": K_w }```

 The problem is find a red block from both side of walls, input is array of screens and action.
-By summing up multiple records of screen and action you can predict the result from one record input to find a red block as the game purpose.
+By summing up multiple records of screen and action you can predict the result from one record input to find a red block as the game purpose. ``` screen + action = YES|NO ``` Apply this problem, you can identify of inputs to result by adding some value as white colour to red colour ( R, G B ) arrays.

 ### Correct function map with PyDraw Input definition ###